asllop/RunPack/README.md

 }
 ```

-And it's also very easy to call a word defined in RunPack from Rust:
+And it's also easy to define a word in RunPack and call it from Rust:

 ```rust
 use runpack::{self, Pack, Cell};